pabliqe/slugtenberg/README.md

 ## Database-Free

 Files and folders are the backbones of the slug system.
 Filenames are used to match internally views, media and data files into a page URL.

-Each time you create a new file in the [Slug Folder](#file--folder-basics), Slugtenberg will automatically attach any media or data file that shares the same folder and/or file name.
+Each time you create a new file in the [Slug Folder](#file--folder-basics), it will automatically attach any media or data file that shares the same folder and/or file name.

 ↓ In this example you can see how _duplicating a folder_, generates new site content.